Frequently Asked Questions for Leaders

 LeaderAmp’s computer-adaptive measurement system asks questions and then uses sophisticated algorithms and adaptive testing techniques to adjust itself to the rater’s responses.
 The system uses each response to narrow down its choice of subsequent items and pinpoint its measurements more quickly and accurately than other assessments.

-As a result of this system, you may come across items with words like "among the best in the world" or "better than anyone."
-Even if this is a bit jarring, it's by design --such people actually do take these assessments.
-So for these and all items, choose from the whole scale to respond as you think appropriate.
+As a result of this approach, you will come across items with words like "among the best in the world" or "better than anyone."
+Even if this is a bit jarring, it's by design and part of makes LeaderAmp better.
+Such highly skilled people actually do take these assessments, so we ask everyone if they’re at that point on the “ruler.”
+So if you’re not “among the best in the world” then just give that question a “Disagree” rating or whatever else you think is appropriate.

 Why are some assessment items similar to each other?